gradle/gradle/design-docs/build-initialisation.md

 ## Test coverage

-* The output of `gradle` or `gradle help` in an empty directory includes a message informing the user that there is no Gradle build defined in the current directory, and that they can run `gradle setupBuild` to create one.
+* The output of `gradle` or `gradle help` in an empty directory includes a message informing the user that there is no Gradle build defined in the current directory, and that they can run `gradle init` to create one.
-* The output `gradle` or `gradle help` in a directory with no Gradle files and a `pom.xml` includes a message informing the user that they can convert their POM by running `gradle setupBuild`.
+* The output `gradle` or `gradle help` in a directory with no Gradle files and a `pom.xml` includes a message informing the user that they can convert their POM by running `gradle init`.
 * The `* Try ...` error message from `gradle someTask` in an empty directory includes a similar message to the help output.

 # Story: User updates wrapper to use the most recent nightly, release candidate or release